 Also make sure to close the phase when all tasks and meetings in it are completed.
-Do this by clicking on Details next to the widget Work Breakdown, then click on the 'Details' of your phase and then click on Close phase in the bottom right-hand corner.
+You can very easily do this by hovering over your phase and choosing Close phase.
 If, at the end of the ride, a phase is still open, the project will be considered ongoing:

 In some cases, you can only start working on a certain phase when the one before is completed.
 You can’t start your front-end developing if you haven’t received a wireframe, for example.
 Find out out how to make phases dependent on each other.